 Inspired by the concept “Enneper surface”, named after mathematician Alfred Enneper.
 This is a new type of chair that transcends traditional furniture-making which remains typically a constructive, rather than a digitally produced affair.
 The “Enneper surface” is a geometrical form that can be described in precise mathematical terms to produce a minimal self-intersecting surface.
 A kind of ‘structural ornamentation’ is created along its curved surfaces when a simulation of forces are applied to the seat.
 The final prototype was created in concrete after a series of tests were printed to produce scaled models in various resin-type materials.

 The design of the ornamentation was produced by custom computational software tools, and with specific application of generative design techniques within Fusion 360 – an Autodesk software developed to fuse designing and making.
 While this ornamentation adds a slight amount of strength to the chair, it is primarily used as a way to celebrate the aesthetics of physics as it highlights where structure flows along its curved surfaces.

-Design, research, and prototyping with Autodesk and LuxMea, including Ryan Cook, Steven Avis, Vahid Esraghi.
+Created by Ryan Cook with Autodesk and LuxMea, including Steven Avis, Vahid Esraghi.
 Debuted at the China International Furniture Fair in Shanghai.
 2019.

 Autodesk Toronto Technology Center: Mathew Spremulli, Chris Chekan, Ellen Hlozan, Tyson Fogel, Brian Jeong.
 Autodesk Boston Technology Center: Adam Day, Athena Moore, Haley Cormier, Stephanie Pender, Taylor Tobin.
 LuxMea: Jean Yang, Edward Broeders, Ryan Cook, Steven Avis, Vahid Esraghi, Xiao Su.